rahullour/myProjects/StocksGrowthDownfallDetector/Readme.md

-# Stocks Uprise / Downfall Calculator
+# Stocks Uprise / Downfall Detector
 # TECH USED- Python

 This code was written to find out the behaviour of stocks from a csv file which can have infinity number of stock records.